Timeseries

 Parameters

-dtype (Union[str, dtype]) – A NumPy dtype (np.float32 or np.float64)
+dtype (Union[str, dtype]) – A NumPy dtype (numpy.float32 or numpy.float64)

 Returns

-A TimeSeries having the desired dtype.
+A series having the desired dtype.

 Return type